• Skip to main content

 Bethany McLean: Crafting a Narrative [The Knowledge Project Ep. #85]

 There’s this idea that the business world is hard and cold and rational, and it’s not.
 It’s incredibly emotional.
 And everybody is biased toward belief, because most people stand to make money if a stock goes up.
 It’s that great quote from the end of The Sun Also Rises, “Isn’t it pretty to think so?”
-It’s always prettier to think so then to not think so.
+It’s always prettier to think so than not.

-When people think about the purpose of a company being more than a bottom line, most people think this is something new.
+When people think about a company’s purpose being more than the bottom line, they often think it’s new.
 It’s not new, it’s old.
 It didn’t work perfectly the last time around either.
 So, you can’t just say that, you actually have to think about how you’re going to implement it.
 I think we’re just at the very early stages of that.

 I think there’s so much cult of personality.
 It’s one of the ways in which the business world is so not rational and is so emotional.
 People are believers in other people, and sometimes because those other people really have figured it out and sometimes because those people just have a really compelling way of presenting their vision.